why Bed Bath & Beyond Inc. [BBBY] is a Good Choice for Investors After New Price Target of $1.74

 The Notice has no immediate effect on the listing or trading of the Company’s common stock on the Nasdaq Global Select Market.
 The Notice states that the Company has 60 calendar days from the date of the Notice, or March 13, 2023, to submit a plan to regain compliance with the Listing Rule.
 If Nasdaq accepts the Company’s plan to regain compliance, then Nasdaq may grant the Company up to 180 calendar days from the prescribed due date of the Quarterly Report, or July 10, 2023, to file the Quarterly Report to regain compliance.

+Bed Bath & Beyond Inc. represents 117.32 million in outstanding shares, while the company has a total market value of $295.70 million with the latest information.
+BBBY stock price has been found in the range of $2.28 to $2.83.

-Compared to the average trading volume of 33.13M shares, BBBY reached a trading volume of 52190800 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 35.29M shares, BBBY reached a trading volume of 54889002 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about Bed Bath & Beyond Inc. [BBBY]?
+Here is what top equities market gurus are saying about Bed Bath & Beyond Inc. [BBBY]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BBBY shares is $1.74 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BBBY stock is a recommendation set at 3.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.